Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 # Tetris Grid

 1. **Implement the overall grid square**
   1. **Build the grid square component**
   1. **Add styling**
 1. Implement the game board
 1. Implement the "next block" area
-1. Implement the score board
+1. Implement the scoreboard
 1. Arrange the layout of the game
 1. Implement the controls
 1. Implement the message popup
 1. Implement the actions and reducers
 1. Do some code organizing and cleanup
 1. Implement state and shapes
-1. Connect each component up to state and reducers
+1. Connect each component up to the state and reducers
 1. Implement block rotation
 1. Implement moving blocks
 1. Building a timer system
 1. Implementing Game Over and Restart

-In this section you will make a component that represents a single grid square.
+In this section, you will make a component that represents a single grid square.
 The game board is played on a grid made up of many grid squares.

 One square will look like this: